 As the IoT market evolves, the number of B2B buyers and influencers that interact with these properties will grow as well.
 Architects, engineers, spec writers and other upstream audiences will be just as involved as their end-user counterparts, particularly with new construction projects.
-For building and industrial IoT product manufacturers, creating effective marketing and lead generation strategies to the specification community will be crucial to their success.
+For building and industrial Internet of Things product and device manufacturers, creating effective marketing and lead generation strategies to the specification community will be crucial to their success.

 Spoiler alert: it won’t be easy.